SystemsApproach/sdn/access.rst

 The figure also shows the Mobile Core and set of base stations interconnected by a backhaul network.
-The technology used to implement this backhaul is an implementation choice—e.g., it could be an point-to-point ethernet, a metro ring, or even PON-based—but for our purposes, the important point is that the RAN is effectively a regional (e.g., metro-area) packet-switched network, where the base stations are the "nodes" of that network (nodes that just happen to have one or more radio transmitters connected to it).
+The technology used to implement this backhaul is an implementation choice—e.g., it could be an packet-switched ethernet, a metro ring, or even PON-based—but for our purposes, the important point is that the RAN is effectively a regional (e.g., metro-area) packet-switched network, where the base stations are the "nodes" of that network (nodes that just happen to have one or more radio antennas connected to it).
+Packets are "routed" through this network to reach the best base station(s), at any given point in time, to serve each UE.

 Key Takeaways
 ~~~~~~~~~~~~~~~~

 There are three observations to make about these two network
-technologies before we get to how they can be SDN-tized.
-The first is
+technologies before we get to the question of how to apply SDN
-the distinction between the "access network" and the "IP gateway".
+principles.
+The first is the distinction between the "access network"
-Broadly defined, Fiber-to-the-Home implies both the PON and the BNG,
+and the "IP gateway".
+Broadly defined, Fiber-to-the-Home corresponds
+to both the PON and the BNG, and similarly, the 5G Cellular Mobile
-and similarly, the 5G Cellular Mobile Network implies both the RAN and
+Network is implemented by a combination of the RAN and the Mobile
-the Mobile Core.
-This chapter focuses on how to apply SDN to the PON
+Core.
+This chapter focuses on how to apply SDN to the PON and RAN, but
-and RAN, but we have already seen (albeit briefly) how SDN can be
+we have already seen (albeit briefly in Section 7.4) how SDN can be
 applied to the BNG and Mobile Core: Both are just enhanced IP routers
-that can be implemented by P4 programs running in the switching
+that can be implemented as extensions to the P4 program running in the
-fabric, as introduced in Section 7.4.
-We return to this topic in the
+switching fabric.
+We return to this topic in the last section, where
-last section, where we give more detail.
+we describe these extensions in more detail.

 Second, because the PON is passive, there is no opportunity for
 software control *inside* the network.
 Applying SDN to PON involves
 software control of the end-points (i.e., the OLTs and ONUs) and
 treating everything between these end-points as a passive
-interconnect.
-The key is disaggregating the OLT.
+backplane.
+Moreover, the ONU is a "dumb" device that responds to
+directives from the OLT, all of which points to disaggregating the OLT
+as the key.

-The third is that because the RAN is a packet-switch network
+Third, because the RAN is a packet-switch network that interconnects a
-interconnecting a set of base stations, there is an opportunity for
+set of base stations, there is an opportunity for software control of
-software control of the base stations.
-The key is disaggregating the
+the base stations.
+This requires disaggregating the base stations,
-base stations, which as as we will see later in this chapter, have
-historically run a full (ironically, 7-layer) protocol stack.
-The key
+which as as we will see later in this chapter, have historically run a
-is disaggregating the base station, and in the process, distributing
-disaggregated pieces throughout the network (including a central
+multi-layer protocol stack.
+Once disaggregated, the pieces are then
+distribued throughout the network, with some elements co-located with
-element co-located with the Mobile Core in the Central Office).
+the radio antenna, and some elements co-located with the Mobile Core
+in the Central Office.
+In other words, the plan is to both "split" and
+"distribute" the RAN.

 .. todo::